kristoferlund/blog/src/content/blog/260505-agentic-org-transition.md

 ---
 title: "Build the Shared Memory First"
-description: "The transition to an agentic organization starts with building shared memory that agents can read, reason over, and use to create the next layer of organisational intelligence."
+description: "The transition to an agentic organisation starts with building shared memory that agents can read, reason over, and use to create the next layer of organisational intelligence."
 pubDate: "2026-05-05"
 ---

-The agentic organisation is coming.
+The agentic shift is coming.

-The real question is not whether your company will use agents.
-It is where you begin.
+I am not talking about the glamorous or the disruptive version of AI transformation.
+Not about replacing the marketing department with bots, or pretending that a whole developer organisation can be rebuilt overnight around a swarm of agents.

-If you are building software, one of the first serious action items is obvious: **create a shared memory for the organisation**.
+If you are building software, one of the first serious action items should be to **create a shared memory for the organisation**.

+This shift is more basic, and more useful: it increases the potential of the organisation by establishing a knowledge foundation that everything else can lean on.

-Not a chatbot powered by a folder of some old PDF documents.
-Not another internal wiki that no one has the energy to update and that is already out of date by the time someone reads it.
+The knowledge foundation is not a chatbot powered by a folder of old PDF documents.
+It is not another internal wiki that no one has the energy to update, and that is already out of date by the time someone reads it.

-I mean a **machine-readable source of truth** that agents can read, write to, reason over, and use as context for the next piece of work.
+The shared memory has to be a **machine-readable source of truth** that agents can read, write to, reason over, and use as context for the next piece of work.

-This is neither the glamorous nor the disruptive version of AI transformation.
-It is not about replacing your whole marketing department with bots, or pretending that a developer organisation can be rebuilt overnight around a swarm of agents.

-It is more basic, and more useful, than that: increasing the potential of the organisation by establishing a knowledge foundation that everything else can lean on.

-Fast-moving software companies know the struggle.
+Fast-moving software companies know how difficult this is to create and maintain.

 Engineers ship features.
 Product changes daily.
 Support needs answers.
 Marketing needs launch copy.
 The AI assistant needs current context.
 Discord users ask questions.
 Zendesk tickets arrive.
-Everyone needs the same truth, but every channel wants that truth in a different format.
+Everyone needs the same truth, but every channel needs it in a different format.

-Documentation is usually where reality starts to drift.
+Documentation is usually where the shared truth starts to drift.
 The product says one thing.
 The Help Center says another.
 Support has a newer answer in Slack.
 Marketing is working from a draft.
-The AI assistant is at best reading yesterday's or last week's context.

-When that drift happens across many features, channels, and teams, you do not just have a documentation problem.
+The AI assistant is reading yesterday's or last week's context.
+When the drift happens across many features, channels, and teams, you do not just have a documentation problem.
 You have an **organisational coordination problem**.

-That is why the knowledge base is such a good place to start.
+Agents allow you to take back control over that process.

-At Caffeine, we are building an agentic publishing flow around our knowledge base.
+At Caffeine, we built an agentic publishing flow around our knowledge base.
 When engineers push code changes, an agent reads those changes and generates Markdown knowledge-base material.
 That material becomes the source artefact.
 From there, other agents publish it as Help Center HTML, turn it into RAG-ready content, and expose it through an MCP server so other bots and agents can use it.

 ![260505-overview](/260505-overview.svg)

-The same source of truth can then feed four channels:
+The same source of truth feeds four channels:

 - The public Help Center
 - The Caffeine AI assistant